barissarpertezcan/CENG796/topic_summary/autoregressiveModels_maximumLikelihoodEstimation.md

 ![Number of Parameters to Learn](src/autoregressiveModels_maximumLikelihoodEstimation/number_of_parameter.png)

 <div align="center">
-Figure: Number of Parameters to Learn
+Figure 1: Number of Parameters to Learn
 </div>

 1. **For $x_1$:**